Big D’s BBQ Barn in Hemingway is open two days a week, serving BBQ with a vinegar-pepper base that locals (and those not so local) seem to love.

 Big D’s BBQ Barn is located on Davis Road, right off of Highway 41, between Johnsonville and Hemingway, and is open from 11:00 a.m. until 9:00 p.m. on Fridays and Saturdays.

-Local Guide Page Morales clearly loves Big D’s in her Google Review:
+Among the many Google Reviews, Local Guide Page Morales clearly loves Big D’s: